Santosh-Gupta/SpeedTorch/README.md

 This notebook times the data transfer of 131,072 float32 embeddings of dimension 128, to and from the Cupy/Pytorch tensors and Pytorch variables.

 The table below is a summary of the results.
-Transfering data from  Pytorch cuda tensors to the Cuda Pytorch embedding variable is faster than the SpeedTorch equiviliant, but for all other transfer types, SpeedTorch is faster.
-And for the sum of both steps transfering to/from the Cuda Pytorch embedding, SpeedTorch is faster than the Pytorch equivilant for both the regular GPU and CPU Pinned tensors.
+Transfering data from  Pytorch cuda tensors to the Cuda Pytorch embedding variable is faster than the SpeedTorch equivalent, but for all other transfer types, SpeedTorch is faster.
+And for the sum of both steps transfering to/from the Cuda Pytorch embedding, SpeedTorch is faster than the Pytorch equivalent for both the regular GPU and CPU Pinned tensors.

 I have noticed that different instances of Colab result in different speed results, so keep this in mind while reviewing these results.
 A personal run of the colab notebook may result in different values, though the order of magnetude of the results are generally the same.